October 16, 2024 -

 On being dedicated to art as a daily practice

-Musician Emily Wells discusses daily practice, leaving something behind, and coming up for air
+Musician Emily Wells discusses maintaining a daily practice, coming up for air, and leaving something behind.

 I was listening to your music this morning and I found myself thinking about an interview with the poet Ross Gay where he talks about joy as a refusal of the “me-against-the-world” mentality.
 He says, “[Joy is] a refusal of the alienation they tell us that we ought to believe is true.”
 This felt really relevant to my listening experience of [your album] Regards to the End, which addresses the parallels between the AIDS crisis, climate change, and your own lived experience as a queer person.